jocic/Linux.WirelessPanda/readme.md

 # Wireless Panda

-Linux distribution for security audit of Wireless Networks built on top of upcoming 5.0 Kernel.
-At least it will be...
+Wireless Panda is a Linux distribution built from scratch for security audit of Wireless Networks using latest and greatest tools available.
+Now you're probably thinking to yourself: "Why?"
+Why, indeed?
+Why not?

 **Note:** This Linux distribution was built by using the LFS guide which can be found by clicking [here](https://www.tldp.org/LDP/lfs/LFS-BOOK-6.1.1-NOCHUNKS.html).